yuvalherziger/mdb-playground/README.md

 }
 ```

-Once you finished your migration file (or files), you can apply it in the following way:
+Once you finished editing your migration file (or files), you can apply it in the following way:

 ```shell
 npm run build-and-migration